zephir-lang/zephir-docs/en/functions.rst

         }
     }

-Zephir provides a way for you to call functions dynamically, such as:
+Zephir also provides a way for you to call functions dynamically, such as:

 .. code-block:: zephir